research-ag/hosty-live/README.md

 ## Example repos

 Here is a list of GitHub repo URLs that can be used to try out deploment.
+Note that you can deploy the hosty.live frontend itself through hosty.live into your own canister.

 |URL|branch|build command|output directory|comment|
 |---|---|---|---|---|